istio/istio.io/README.md

 ### Updating an archive

-If one day the archived version in a newer branch (e.g., `archive/v1.3`) needs to be updated due to changes in the old release branch (`release-1.3` in this case), you can run `redo-archive-1.3.0` to re-archive the `release-1.3` branch and update it in the current branch.
+If the archived version in a newer branch (e.g., `release-1.4:archive/v1.3`) needs to be updated due to changes in the old release branch (`release-1.3` in this case), you can run `redo-archive-1.3.0` in the `release-1.4` branch, which will re-archive `release-1.3` and substitute it for the previous archive in the current branch.

 ## Multi-language support